vinhcsed/cs1-lab5-starter/README.md

 #### Example
 ```
 ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F)
+Select your element: G
+Invalid selection, try again: X
+Invalid selection, try again: O
+Invalid selection, try again: A
+You chose AIR.
+Your opponent chose WATER.
+Nothing happens.
+Draw!
+Would you like to play again?
+(Y for yes, other key to quit): Y

+ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F)
 Select your element: A
 You chose AIR.
-Your opponent chose AIR.
+Your opponent chose WATER.
+Nothing happens.
 Draw!
 Would you like to play again?
 (Y for yes, other key to quit): Y

 ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F)
-Select your element: X
+Select your element: A
-Invalid selection, try again: Y
-Invalid selection, try again: A
 You chose AIR.
-Your opponent chose EARTH.
-AIR gusts EARTH.
+Your opponent chose FIRE.
+FIRE burns AIR.
-You win!
+You lose!
 Would you like to play again?
 (Y for yes, other key to quit): Y

 ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F)
-Select your element: F
+Select your element: W
-You chose FIRE.
+You chose WATER.
 Your opponent chose AIR.
-FIRE burns AIR.
+Nothing happens.
+Draw!
+Would you like to play again?
+(Y for yes, other key to quit): Y

+ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F)
+Select your element: W
+You chose WATER.
+Your opponent chose WATER.
+Nothing happens.
+Draw!
+Would you like to play again?
+(Y for yes, other key to quit): Y

+ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F)
+Select your element: E
+You chose EARTH.
+Your opponent chose WATER.
+EARTH absorbs WATER.
 You win!
 Would you like to play again?
 (Y for yes, other key to quit): Y